Session Start Times (Each session runs for 2 hours)

 At Responsible AgeTech 2025, five core questions will serve as the foundation for all regional sessions.
 These carefully crafted questions address the most pressing challenges at the intersection of AI, aging, and caregiving:

-Human-AI Boundaries: When should a machine step in, and when should a human take over care?
+When should a machine step in, and when should a human take over care

 Beyond passive listening, Responsible AgeTech 2025 offers an opportunity to join small groups, hear panelists explore key issues in depth, and contribute via audio or chat.
 Each geo-session features breakout rooms centered on our five core themes, where expert-led discussions include dedicated time for direct participant questions and perspectives.